ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 The UFS Weather Model (WM) requires a number of libraries for it to compile.
-The WM uses two categories of libraries, which are available as a bundle via :term:`HPC-Stack` or :term:`spack-stack`:
+The WM uses two categories of libraries, which are available as a bundle via :term:`HPC-Stack`:

+      ..
+COMMENT: "or :term:`spack-stack`"

-   #. :term:`NCEP` libraries (NCEPLIBS): These are libraries developed for use with NOAA weather models.
+   #. :term:`NCEP` libraries (:term:`NCEPLIBS`): These are libraries developed for use with NOAA weather models.
       Most have an NCEPLIBS prefix in the repository (e.g., NCEPLIBS-bacio).
 Select tools from the UFS Utilities repository (:term:`UFS_UTILS`) are also included in this category.
       A list of the bundled libraries tested with this WM release is available in the top-level ``README`` of the `NCEPLIBS repository <https://github.com/NOAA-EMC/NCEPLIBS/tree/ufs-v2.0.0>`__ (**be sure to look at the tag in that repository that matches the tag on the most recent WM release**).

    #.
-Third-party libraries (NCEPLIBS-external): These are libraries that were developed external to
+Third-party libraries (:term:`NCEPLIBS-external`): These are libraries that were developed external to
       the UFS Weather Model.
 They are general software packages that are also used by other community models.
       Building these libraries is optional if users can point to existing builds of these libraries on their system instead.
 A list of the external libraries tested with this WM release is in the top-level ``README``